 Definition of a St. Olaf Credit and Course Load

-For numerical purposes, the term “course” means a full (1.00) course credit, as distinguished from fractional course credits.
+For numerical purposes, the term “course” means 1.00 credit, as distinguished from fractional credits.

 Course descriptions are printed in this catalog.